AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BookCollections - Allows you to combine books (not crafting magazines) for collections or selling for more dukes.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CompilableDews - Craft 5 Dew Collectors into a single one that acts like 5!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CosmeticMods - Make your armor appear like other clothing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DeathPenalty10Percent - Max penalty of death is 10% instead of 50%.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DecorationBlock - READY (as of v12)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DewsPlus - Craft 5 Dew Collectors into a single one that acts like 5, and are now 2x2 instead of 3x3 (safe to update)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DrawbridgeAnyAngle - Self Explanatory?